Kaila Mullady: Career

 Mullady is an active beatbox battler, whose championship titles include 2015 world female beatbox champion, as well as three-time beatrhyming champion, three-time American loopstation champion and 2014 vice American champion.
 She performs extensively as a member of groups like the American beatbox collective Beatbox House and the improv comedy, hip hop fusion troupe "North coast".
 She is head director of BEAT Global's Beat Rocker program, where she conceptualized a method of speech therapy which involves teaching beatboxing and beatrhyming as a method of developing speech articulation.
 In this program she actively teaches beatboxing to blind and mentally handicapped youth.
 She collaborates extensively with her mentor Kid Lucky as "The Adventures of Kaila and the Kid".
 They perform and teach workshops in the arts of beatrhyming and beatboxing nationwide.
-She also collaborates extensively with her boyfriend, beatboxer, vocalist, musician and actor Mark Martin.
+She also collaborates extensively with her former boyfriend, beatboxer, vocalist, musician and actor Mark Martin.
 They compete in beatbox tag team battles under the name "Power couple", and perform as a musical duo under the name "Lightship".
 She has showcased her beatboxing and singing abilities in commercials for product brands such as Clinique and Spoonflower.

 Mullady beatboxed for the 2019-2022 Broadway show Freestyle Love Supreme.